 Predatory pricing

-Predatory pricing involves charging meager prices and, possibly, selling at a loss for some time to reduce competition.
-Low prices force competitors out of the market.
-In addition, it creates a barrier to entry for potential entrants.
-Once the competition is reduced, predators increase selling prices to cover losses when adopting this strategy.
-Also known as destroyer pricing.
+Predatory pricing involves charging meager prices and selling at a loss for some time to reduce competition.
+Low prices force competitors out of the market and create a barrier to entry for potential entrants.
+Once the competition is reduced, predators increase selling prices to cover losses when adopting this strategy, which is also known as destroyer pricing.

-This strategy is usually adopted by big players.
+Big players usually adopt this strategy.
 They can use this strategy because they can sustain losses longer than small players.

 Going-rate pricing